ruby-on-wheels/ruby-on-wheels.github.io/_posts/2022-08-08-installing-a-hydronic-heating-system.md

 ![Glycol in the expansion tank](/assets/images/IMG_5060.jpg)

-After running the pump for a couple of hours and releasing all the air through the vent valves the system was ready for its first test!
+After running the pump for a couple of hours and releasing all the air through the vent valves, the system was ready for its first test!

 ![Wood stove heating up the liquid](/assets/images/IMG_5215.jpg)